automateps/AutomatePS/Docs/Add-AMAgentGroupMember.md

 ## INPUTS

-### The following AutoMate object types can be modified by this function:
+### The following Automate object types can be modified by this function:
 ### AgentGroup
 ## OUTPUTS